vijishmadhavan/ArtLine/README.md

 #### Movie Poster created using ArtLine.

-The poster was created using ArtLine in no time ,its not good as it should be but I'm not an artist.
+The movie poster was created using ArtLine in no time , it's not as good as it should be but I'm not an artist.

 ![Poster](https://i.imgur.com/TmkTOLI.jpg)